-ACAT Reason for ACAT Designation Decision Authority ACAT I MDAP (10 U.S.C.
-2430 (Reference (n))) Dollar value for all increments of the program: estimated by the DAE to require an eventual total expenditure for research, development, and test and evaluation (RDT&E) of more than \$480 million in Fiscal Year (FY) 2014 constant dollars or, for procurement, of more than \$2.79 billion in FY 2014 constant dollars MDA designation MDA designation as special interest 1 ACAT ID: DAE or as delegated ACAT IC: Head of the DoD Component or, if delegated, the CAE (not further delegable) ACAT IA ^{2, 3} MAIS (10 U.S.C.
-2445a (Reference(n))): A DoD acquisition program for an Automated Information System 4 (AIS) (either as a product or a service 5) that is either: Designated by the MDA as a MAIS program; or Estimated to exceed: S40 million in FY 2014 constant dollars for all expenditures, for all increments, regardless of the appropriation or fund source, directly related to the AIS definition, design, development, and deployment, and incurred in any single fiscal year; or S165 million in FY 2014 constant dollars for all expenditures, for all increments, regardless of the appropriation or fund source, directly related to the AIS definition, design, development, and deployment, and incurred from the beginning of the Materiel Solution Analysis Phase through deployment at all sites; or S520 million in FY 2014 constant dollars for all expenditures, for all increments, regardless of the appropriation or fund source, directly related to the AIS definition, design, development, deployment, operations and maintenance, and incurred from the beginning of the Materiel Solution Analysis Phase through sustainment for the estimated useful life of the system.
-MDA designation as special interest 1 ACAT IAM: DAE or as delegated ACAT IAC: Head of the DoD Component or, if delegated, the CAE (not further delegable) ACAT II Does not meet criteria for ACAT I or IA Major system (10 U.S.C.
-2302d (Reference (n))) Dollar value: estimated by the DoD Component Head to require an eventual total expenditure for RDT&E of more than \$185 million in FY 2014 constant dollars, or for procurement of more than \$835 million in FY 2014 constant dollars MDA designation 5 (10 U.S.C.
-2302 (Reference (n))) CAE or the individual designated by the CAE 6 ACAT III Does not meet criteria for ACAT II or above An AIS program that is not a MAIS program Designated by the CAE 6
+ACAT Reason for ACAT Designation Decision Authority ACATI MDAP (10 U.S.C.
+2430 (Reference (g))) Dollar value for all increments of the program: estimated by the DAE to require an eventual total expenditure for research, development, and test and evaluation (RDT&E) of more than \$480 million in Fiscal Year (FY) 2014 constant dollars or, for procurement, of more than \$2.79 billion in FY 2014 constant dollars MDA designation MDA designation as special interest 1 ACAT ID: DAE or as delegated ACAT IC: Head of the DoD Component or, if delegated, the CAE (not further delegable) ACAT IA ^{2, 3} MAIS (10 U.S.C.
+2445a (Reference (g))): A DoD acquisition program for an Automated Information System4 (AIS) (either as a product or a service5) that is either: Designated by the MDA as a MAIS program; or Estimated to exceed: \$40 million in FY 2014 constant dollars for all expenditures, for all increments, regardless of the appropriation or fund source, directly related to the AIS definition, design, development, and sustainment, and incurred in any single fiscal year; or ACAT IAM: DAE or as delegated ACAT IAC: Head of the DoD Component or, if delegated, the CAE (not further delegable) ACAT II Does not meet criteria for ACAT I or IA Major system (10 U.S.C.
+2302d (Reference (g))) Dollar value: estimated by the DoD Component head to require an eventual total expenditure for RDT&E of more than \$185 million in FY 2014 constant dollars, or for procurement of more than \$835 million in FY 2014 constant dollars MDA designation 5 (10 U.S.C.
+2302 (Reference (g))) CAE or the individual designated by the CAE 6 ACAT III Does not meet criteria for ACAT II or aboveAn AIS program that is not a MAIS program Designated by the CAE 6